 This position reports to the Director of Conservation.
-This position also works with the Lab Operations Manager, Manager of Administration & Operations, Registrar, and other staff members as needed.
+This position also works with the Lab Operations Manager, Director of People and Operations, Registrar, and other staff members as needed.

 Write condition reports and treatment proposals.
 This includes estimating hours for these proposals.